hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 The MagnetoCorp administrator uses the `peer chaincode install` command to copy the `papercontract` smart contract from their local machine's file system to the file system within the target peer's docker container.
-Once here, `papercontract` can be invoked by applications, and interact with the ledger database via the [putState()](https://fabric-shim.github.io/release-1.3/fabric-shim.ChaincodeStub.html#putState__anchor) and [getState()](https://fabric-shim.github.io/release-1.3/fabric-shim.ChaincodeStub.html#getState__anchor) Fabric APIs.
-Examine how these APIs are used by `State` class within `ledger-api\state.js`.
+Once the smart contract is installed on the peer and instantiated on a channel, `papercontract` can be invoked by applications, and interact with the ledger database via the [putState()](https://fabric-shim.github.io/release-1.3/fabric-shim.ChaincodeStub.html#putState__anchor) and [getState()](https://fabric-shim.github.io/release-1.3/fabric-shim.ChaincodeStub.html#getState__anchor) Fabric APIs.
+Examine how these APIs are used by `StateList` class within `ledger-api\statelist.js`.

 Let's now install `papercontract` as the MagnetoCorp administrator.
 In the MagnetoCorp administrator's command window, use the `docker exec` command to run